Jim Penman: Political activities

-Penman joined the Libertarian Party in October 2025, with The Australian reporting that his focus would be on housing policies, and that Penman is considering standing for election.
+Penman joined the Libertarian Party in October 2025, with The Australian reporting that his focus would be on housing policies.
+Penman was endorsed in February 2026 by the Libertarian Party to contest the electoral district of Northcote, currently held by Labor MP Kat Theophanous, at the 2026 Victorian state election.

 Personal life

-Penman has been married four times and has 10 children.
-He was an atheist up to his conversion to Christianity in 1979 and he describes himself as an evangelical Christian.
+Penman has been married four times and has 11 children.
+He was an atheist up to his conversion to Christianity in 1979, and he describes himself as an evangelical Christian.
 He attended a conservative creationist church, although he himself is an evolutionist.
 He is currently a member of Crossway Baptist Church.